legovaer/keeweb/README.md

 # Free cross-platform password manager compatible with KeePass

+> [!NOTE]
+> This is a fork of the original project which seems to be abandonded.
+This fork is maintained and updated for newer versions of node.

 This webapp is a browser and desktop password manager compatible with KeePass databases.
 It doesn't require any server or additional resources.
 The app can run either in browser, or as a desktop app.